gunjandatta/spfx-upgrade/README.md

 # spfx-upgrade
-A walkthrough on migrating classic solutions to SPFx and Teams.
+[A code walkthrough](https://github.com/gunjandatta/spfx-upgrade/wiki) on migrating classic solutions to SPFx and Teams.